kiralong/arc-congen2024-radseq/README.md

 #### Optimizing a *de novo* catalog generation

-Before generating a *de novo* catalog on the whole data, a common question is which parameter should be use to generate this catalog.
+Before generating a *de novo* catalog on the whole dataset, a common question is which parameters should be use to generate this catalog.
 These parameters define the thresholds used to cluster alleles into loci in a single individual, and then the threshold to match loci across individuals.
 Improper selection of these thresholds means that, e.g., different alleles can be erroneously processed as separate loci, or non-homologuos loci can be combined as a single locus across sequenced individuals.

-Within *Stacks*, there are to main options that control these two threshols during *de novo* catalog generation:
+Within *Stacks*, there are two main options that control these two thresholds during *de novo* catalog generation:

 1. `M`: used in `ustacks` to define the number of mismatches allowed between